Constraints on Higgs boson properties using $WW^{*}(\rightarrow e\nu\mu\nu) jj$ production in 36.1 fb$^{-1}$ of $\sqrt{s}$=13 TeV $pp$ collisions with the ATLAS detector: Datasets and Monte Carlo predictions

 Other production and decay modes of the Higgs boson were either fixed to SM predictions (for $H\rightarrow\tau\tau$ decay) or neglected (for $t\bar{t}H$ and $b\bar{b}H$ associated production) due to their insignificant contributions to the phase-space regions probed by the studies presented in this article.

-The branching fractions for Higgs boson decays, calculated for a Higgs boson mass $m_{H}=125\,\GeV$, were taken from the HDECAY program \cite{Djouadi:1997yw}, except for the signal samples used in the polarisation studies, for which the branching fractions were taken directly from the predictions of the \MGMCatNLO generator.
+The branching fractions for Higgs boson decays, calculated for a Higgs boson mass $m_{H}=125\,\GeV$, were taken from the HDECAY program \cite{Djouadi:1997yw}, except for the signal samples used in the polarisation studies, for which the branching fractions were taken from the predictions of the \MGMCatNLO generator\footnote{A common correction factor is applied to all VBF signal samples to account for the difference between the branching fractions predicted by HDECAY and those calculated by \MGMCatNLO for the SM scenario.}.
 The inclusive $\mathrm{ggF}$ samples were normalised to match the state-of-the-art cross-section predictions at next-to-next-to-next-to-leading-order (NNNLO) precision in QCD \cite{deFlorian:2016spz}.
 The VBF samples were normalised to match cross-section predictions at next-to-next-to-leading-order (NNLO) precision in QCD with NLO electroweak (EW) corrections, using the programs VBF@NNLO \cite{Cacciari:2015jma} and HAWK \cite{Denner:2014cla}.

 The main sources of background include events from the production of top quarks ($t\bar{t}$ and $Wt$), dibosons ($WW$, $WZ/WZ^{(*)}$, $ZZ$, $W\gamma^{(*)}$, $Z\gamma$) and single vector-bosons ($W$, $Z/\gamma^{*}$) plus jets.
 The production of a top-quark pair ($t\bar{t}$) was modelled using the \POWHEGBOXV{v2} generator interfaced to \PYTHIA8.210 with the A14 set of tuned parton shower parameters \cite{ATL-PHYS-PUB-2014-021}.
 The matrix elements were calculated at NLO precision in QCD assuming a top-quark mass of $172.5~\GeV$.
 The NNPDF3.0 NLO PDF set was used and the $h_\mathrm{damp}$ parameter \cite{Jezo:2016ujg} was set to $1.5$ times the top-quark mass.
 The $\ttbar$ production cross section was normalised to the predictions calculated with the \textsc{Top++2.0} program to NNLO in perturbative QCD, including soft-gluon resummation calculated to the next-to-next-to-leading logarithm (NNLL) \cite{Czakon:2011xs}.
 The associated production of a single top quark and a $W$ boson ($Wt$) was generated with \POWHEGBOX interfaced to \PYTHIA6.428 for parton showering, using the \Perugia2012 tune~\cite{PerugiaTunes}.
 The matrix elements were calculated at NLO precision in QCD.
 The cross-section calculation is based on the CT10 \cite{CT10PDF} PDF set.
 The diagram removal (DR) scheme~\cite{Frixione:2008yi} was used to remove overlaps with the top-quark pair production process that occur at NLO in QCD.